jimmytsui-gg/too-close/README.md

 # too-close
-Eye distance control app on tablet for kids
+Eye distance control app on tablet for kids.
+Use for Samsung S6 and S7 tablet.